mhjarvis/The-Odin-Project-Notes/fundamentals.md

 ## Loops: while and for (incomplete)
 ## The 'switch' Statement (incomplete)
 ## Functions (incomplete)
+One goal of functions is to avoid code duplication.
+If changes need to be made, you know where to modify it (at one location).

+    function name(parameters) {
+      ...body...
+    }
+    name("Mark");                                   //call function

+#### Local Variables
+Variables declared inside of a function are only visible inside that function.

+    function printName(name) {
+      let x = name;
+      console.log(x);
+    }
+    printName("Mark");                             //'Mark'
+    console.log(x);                                //error

+#### Other Variables and Parameters
+A Function, however, can access outside variables.
+It can also modify the outside variable.
+The outer variable is only used if there is no local one (inside the function).
+Functions also use parameters, in which case they are sent a copy of the passed parameter.

+    let name = "Mark";                              //global variable
+    function printName() {                          //"Mark"
+      console.log(name);                            //name is a function parameter
+      name = "Mike";
+      conosle.log(name);                            //"Mike"
+    }

+#### Default Values
+If no parameter is provided, then its value becomes ```undefined```.
+If there is a parameter an no value is given for it, then it will get the value "no text given" (a string).

 ## Function Expressions (incomplete)
+Function expressions allow for use of the function before declaration.
 ## Arrow Functions, the Basics (incomplete)

 Syntax for creating functions that can be better than full expressions.